Combinatorial decision-making driven by multicomponent surface condensates: Results

 \subsection{Tuned molecular networks drive linear classification}

 Armed with this model, we first aim to create linear classifiers.
-In a simple mixture comprising only 2 input and 2 output species, our target is to design surface condensates that recruit a specific output molecule (green or pink) depending on which input species is at higher concentrations (Fig. \ref{fig:linear}A), i.e., an ultrasensitive ratiometric sensor.
+In a simple mixture comprising only 2 input and 2 output species, our target is to design surface condensates that recruit a specific output molecule (green or pink) depending on which input species is at higher concentration (Fig. \ref{fig:linear}A), i.e., an ultrasensitive ratiometric sensor.
 With this objective in mind, we initialize a non-interacting liquid mixture and train the molecular interactions and reservoir potential over multiple epochs (Fig. \ref{fig:linear}B).
 The learned interaction matrix broadly matches physical intuition, with each input preferring to mix with the cognate output and demix from the non-cognate output.
-Upon testing, our model exhibits a sharp switch in composition across the boundary (Fig. \ref{fig:linear}C).
-This switch is consistent with a first-order phase transition (Fig. \ref{fig:linear}C) that is characterized by a temperature-dependent discontinuity in output recruitment (Fig. \ref{fig:sup-linear}B).
+Upon testing, our model exhibits a sharp switch in composition across the boundary (Fig. \ref{fig:linear}C, Fig. S2A).
+This switch is consistent with a first-order phase transition, exhibiting a discontinuous jump in the output composition across the phase boundary.
+As expected, this discontinuity disappears when interactions are weakened (Fig. S2B).

-To understand how the decision boundary emerges from molecular parameters, we develop a simple analytical approach (SI Note \ref{sec:SI-Decision}).
+To understand how the decision boundary emerges from molecular parameters, we develop a simple analytical approach (SI Note 3).
 We first define the decision boundary as the manifold where all output species are recruited at identical levels.
-We find that the expressivity (or repertoire of encodable manifolds) of mixtures with 2 inputs and 2 outputs is limited to linear boundaries, and this theoretical prediction is supported by simulation (Fig. \ref{fig:sup-theory}A, SI Note \ref{sec:SI-Decision}).
-More generally, we show that liquids with input and output species can only typically encode linear decision boundaries in input space (SI Note \ref{sec:SI-Decision}).
-Consistent with this prediction, we find that our model still sharply classifies higher-dimensional linear manifolds (Fig. \ref{fig:sup-theory}B).
+We find that the expressivity (or repertoire of encodable manifolds) of mixtures with 2 inputs and 2 outputs is limited to linear boundaries, and this theoretical prediction is supported by simulation (Fig. S3A, SI Note 3).
+More generally, our theory predicts that liquids with only input and output species can only typically encode linear decision boundaries in input space (SI Note 3).
+Consistent with this prediction, we find that our model still sharply classifies higher-dimensional linear manifolds (Fig. S3B).